Q: What is an online school?

 Q: Must online school students take the same tests Ohio requires for public school students?

 A: Yes.
 Online school students must take all state-required tests, including diagnostic assessments, proficiency tests, the Ohio Achievement Assessment (OAA) and the Ohio Graduation Test (OGT).
+Note, however, that the OGT will soon be replaced and new graduation requirements will take effect for the class of 2018, or for those students who entered ninth grade for the first time in the 2014-2015 school year.

 Q: How is online schooling different from home schooling?